ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 What is the best form of vitamin d3 as cholecalciferol?

-How much vitamin d3 as cholecalciferol should I take daily?
+How much vitamin d3 as cholecalciferol should I take?

 Ready to formulate with vitamin d3 as cholecalciferol?